I think one of the most surprising parts of parenting is how often you do all the things you swore you’d never do. #iconsumedmyplacenta

 People seriously do that?!
 I thought.
 Ewwwwww!!!!!!!
 I could never do that.

-This year, I ate my words.
+This year, I ate my words…and my placenta.

 After the birth of my son in 2013, I experienced what most women do: a frickin’ train wreck of hormones that wreck havoc on your emotions and mental state.
 I’d be holding him and just start crying.
 When my husband would ask me what’s wrong, all I could think to say was, “I can’t believe this came out of me.
 He’s so beautiful.
 How am I going to do this?”